 I think most of us would agree the actual washing and drying is the easy part.
 Sure, we all have our own beliefs about how much of which washing agents to use.
 Some soften in the washer and some in the dryer.
 Some of us wash nearly every load in cold water and some use hot and warm water frequently.
 Most of us agree, though, that laundry is a time-suck of a chore we wish we could avoid completely.
 I've had discussions throughout my life where I have touted the merits of disposable clothing.
 Which mother hasn't secretly wished she could just toss those soccer socks in the trash and produce new ones?

 - putting away

-A few years ago I started changing the whole way I do laundry.
+A few years ago I changed the whole way I do laundry.
 I declared the laundry chute off limits except for towels.
 Each of the kids got two hampers.
 These go in their room.
 That's ten hampers for the kids!
 My husband and I share two hampers.
 Each pair of hampers works simply; one is for light clothes, the other for dark clothes.
 When a hamper is full, it gets brought to the laundry room and I wash it.
-I haven't had to sort kid's clothes in years.
+I haven't had to sort clothes in years.
 And it has been life changing, I promise you.
 Not only do I not have to sit and sort clothes before and after washing them, but I never have to hold up an item and ask "Whose is this?"
 I don't have a basket full of stuff nobody will claim.
 Clothes aren't going to the wrong rooms.

 It's been a sweet, sweet thing.
 I kick myself for not knowing this would be a better way to do things years sooner.
 When you know better, you do better.
 How do you deal with laundry at your house?
 Enlighten me further, please.